Kakazablone/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello : Grants only the others permissions chmod 753 hello : specific permissions chmod -Rf hello olleh : assigns the same permissions in hello tp olleh
+chmod 007 hello : Grants only the others permissions chmod 753 hello : specific permissions chmod -Rf hello olleh : assigns the same permissions in hello tp olleh chmod -R a+x : adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.